Ice Plunge

 Guided immersion

-Every plunge is guided for your safety and your results.
-We are with you through the initial cold shock, the settling phase, and the full duration of your session.
-First-timers start at a conservatively cooler temperature and progress down over subsequent sessions as the body adapts.
-The progressive temperature approach is deliberate, adaptation is a process, not a single event.
+Every plunge is guided.
+We're with you through the first hit of cold, the settling, and the rest of the session.
+First-timers start at a gentler temperature and work down over future sessions as the body adapts.
+The progressive approach is deliberate, since adapting to cold is a process, not a one-off.

 04